augustsaintfreytag/stalker-bhs-changes/README.md

 ## License

 This mod was created by Saint for free use by the STALKER modding community with basic attribution under the MIT license.
 This mod may be distributed with mod packs.
 Parts of this mod use DLTX created by Demonized (https://github.com/themrdemonized).
+Body Health System created by Grokitach (https://www.moddb.com/mods/stalker-anomaly/addons/100-groks-body-health-system-redux-for-151), and the Realistic Overhaul by Mirrowel (https://www.moddb.com/mods/stalker-anomaly/addons/bhs-realistic-overhaul).